Agostino Carollo

 Agostino Carollo, also known as Spankox, is an Italian musician, disc jockey, singer and producer who is currently signed with EMI.
 Originally a classical violinist, he specializes in pop and dance music, including remixes of songs such as KC and the Sunshine Band's That's the Way.
 He has also released such records as X-Treme, Eyes Cream, Ago, K-Roll, Tino Augusto DJ, DJ B3LFAST, DJ Rikituki and Spankox.
 Several of his songs have appeared in the Dancemania compilation series and Dance Dance Revolution video game series under the name X-Treme.

-Career

-In 1998 he wrote and produced under the name X-Treme the European hit "Love Song", that achieved the gold record status in several territories.